lewagon/dotfiles/04-Front-End/03-Bootstrap/04-Airbnb-final-home/README.md

 ## Background & Objectives

-Now time to finalize Airbnb Home by putting features and flats within grids.
+It's time to finalize Airbnb Home by injecting the cards for features and flats within two grids.

 ## Specs